KPMG Financial Performance Index (KPMG FPI)

 Regional performance

-Year-over-year declines in FPI scores were experienced by companies headquartered in Canada (down 14.2 points to an FPI score of 41.2), Romania (down 14.1 points to an FPI score of 78.1), Belgium (down 10.1 points to an FPI score of 83.8) and Norway (down 9.2 points to an FPI score of 81.2).
+Quarter-over-quarter declines in FPI scores were experienced by companies headquartered in Belgium (down 6.7 points to 89.7), India (down 3.1 points to 88.7), Ireland (down 2.6 points to 89.0) and Thailand (down 2.4 points to 82.8).

 Distressed countries and territories

-Given the natural bias for the KPMG FPI to score well-performing companies at high levels (typically between 85 and 99), this index provides significant opportunity to spot distressed companies that fall outside of the normal range.
+Given the natural bias for the KPMG FPI to score well-performing companies at high levels (typically between 85 and 99), this index provides a significant opportunity to spot distressed companies that fall outside of the normal range.

-In 4Q24, the KPMG FPI found 1,671 companies with a KPMG FPI score of zero.
-The largest concentrations of zero-indexed companies were headquartered across the US (589), Canada (577), Australia (329) and Hong Kong (SAR) (189).
+In 1Q25, the KPMG FPI found 1,969 companies with a KPMG FPI score of zero.
+The largest concentrations of zero-indexed companies were headquartered in the US (552), Australia (280), Canada (280) and Hong Kong (SAR) (140).

 Methodology

 The KPMG Financial Performance Index measures the financial health of individual companies.
-Based on an initial pool of more than 40,000 companies globally, KPMG FPI identifies those companies, sectors, regions, countries, and territories that are performing well and those that are underperforming.
+Based on an initial pool of more than 40,000 companies globally, the KPMG FPI identifies those companies, sectors, regions, countries and territories that are performing well and those that are underperforming.
 A higher score on the KPMG FPI represents strong performance.

-The KPMG FPI model draws from the Logit Probability to Financial Default model (developed by John Campbell, Jens Hilscher and Jan Szilagyi), which is based on eight explanatory variables encompassing financial and market variables, to arrive at the overall financial health of a company.
+The KPMG FPI model draws from the Logit Probability to Financial Default model (developed by John Campbell, Jens Hilscher and Jan Szilagyi), which is based on eight explanatory variables encompassing financial and market variables, to assess the overall financial health of a company.
 The KPMG FPI is based on raw data from S&P Capital IQ database.

 We release our insights publicly every quarter.
 However, the model can be run on any given day to reflect live market changes, so please reach out to your local KPMG member firm, or contact us at in-fmkpmgfpi@kpmg.com if you would like additional information.